maiamburton/ECS162_HW2/README.md

 # Word Game Arcade

 Our arcade contains the word games Hangman, Wordle, and Word Unscramble.
-Our main html page is index.html and it uses an iframe to host the html pages for the three games.
+They are hosted on a main html file and interact with the user with an iframe rather than on a new page.

 ## Hangman